slowernews/wisdom-tldr/chapters/3-2_action_execution.md

 Charm the enemy to find his weaknesses.
 Then exploit them.

-_Hints:_

-- People’s need for validation and recognition is the easiest weakness to exploit.
+People’s need for validation and recognition is the easiest weakness to exploit.
 Persuade up with interests; persuade down with emotions.
-- Use absence and bait to draw people in.
+Use absence and bait to draw people in.
 Make winning your affection a challenge.
 The power to make others come to you is stronger than aggression—use it sparingly.
-- Charm the snake to fight the other snakes.
+Charm the snake to fight the other snakes.
 Listen actively, maintain rapport.
 Trust must come first.
 Keep your word, prove your worth—the newcomer always has to prove himself.

 > *"We catch more flies with honey than vinegar." (...)
 "Abuse often starts with praise."